xtrinch/sails-pagination-middleware/README.md

         "totalCount": 80
     }

 Package follows the Sails initiative 'convention over configuration', so installing the middleware assumes, you would like to transform requests at all index endpoints.
+See section advanced usage for other options.

 ## Basic Usage